Center Township, Cedar County, Iowa

-Center Township is one of seventeen townships in Cedar County, Iowa, USA.
+Center Township is one of seventeen townships in Cedar County, Iowa, United States.
 As of the 2000 census, its population was 3,945.

 History

 Center Township was established in 1841.

 Geography

 Center Township covers an area of 66.28 sqmi and contains one incorporated settlement, Tipton.
 According to the USGS, it contains eighteen cemeteries: Bolton, Bradley, Center Ross, County Home, Eureka, Fairland, Goodale, Kiser, Masonic, Mount Zion, Ochiltree, Saint Marys, Sand Hill, Virginia Grove, Wood Bridge, Wood Bridge, Wright and York Prairie.